MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-cloud-discovery.md

 ### Prerequisites

 - Configure automatic log upload for continuous Cloud Discovery reports, as described in [Configure automatic log upload for continuous reports](configure-automatic-log-upload-for-continuous-reports.md).

 ### Steps

 1. In the Cloud app catalog, search for your business-ready apps and mark them with a [custom app tag](discovered-app-queries.md#creating-and-managing-custom-app-tags).

 2. Follow the steps in [Detect new high volume or wide app usage](#detect-volume).

 3. Add an **App tag** filter and choose the app tags you created for your business-ready apps.

 4. Configure governance actions to be taken when an alert is triggered.
-Under Governance, select **Tag app as unsanctioned**.<br>Access to the app will be automatically blocked when the policy is matched.
+Under Governance, select **Tag app as unsanctioned**.<br />Access to the app will be automatically blocked when the policy is matched.

 5. Optional: Leverage [Cloud App Security native integrations](set-up-cloud-discovery.md) with Secure Web Gateways to block app access.

 ## Detect unusual usage patterns on your network